-Principle 2: Board Composition and Guidance

-The Bank has majority representation of independent Directors on its Board.
+Principle 2: Board Composition and Guidance The Bank has majority representation of independent Directors on its Board.

-An independent Director in OCBC Bank is one who is independent of any management, substantial shareholder and business relationship with the Bank, and who has not served for more than nine years on the Board.
+An independent Director of the Bank is one who is independent of any management, substantial shareholder and business relationship with the Bank, and who has not served for more than nine years on the Board.
 The Board at present comprises 11 Directors of whom seven, a majority, are independent Directors.
-They are Mr Ooi Sang Kuang, Mr Chua Kim Chiu, Ms Christina Ong, Mr Quah Wee Ghee, Mr Tan Ngiap Joo, Ms Tan Yen Yen and Mr Wee Joo Yeow.
+They are Mr Chua Kim Chiu, Dr Andrew Khoo, Mr Koh Beng Seng, Ms Christina Ong, Mr Tan Ngiap Joo, Ms Tan Yen Yen and Mr Wee Joo Yeow.

 Ms Christina Ong is senior partner and chairman of Allen & Gledhill LLP (A&G), one of several law firms which provides legal services to and receives fees from the Bank.
-She did not involve herself in the selection and appointment of legal counsels for OCBC Group.
-Her interest in A&G is less than 5% and the fees paid by the Group does not form a significant portion of A&G's revenue.
+She did not involve herself in the selection and appointment of legal counsels for the Group.
+Her interest in A&G is less than 5% and the fees paid by the Group do not form a significant portion of A&G's revenue.
 She is also an independent director of Singapore Telecommunications Limited which provides telecommunication services to and receives payments from the Bank, not unlike many organisations in Singapore.
-The Nominating Committee is of the view that these business relationships do not affect her disposition to act independently.
+The Nominating Committee (with Ms Christina Ong recusing) is of the view that these business relationships do not affect her disposition to act independently and in the interest of the Bank.